 Supporting UK charities and state schools only, this foundation operates two grant schemes open to heritage digitisation projects.
-The Main Grants Scheme supports charities whose work covers Arts and Learning, with priority given to sustainable projects which offer a service to the general public.
-And the Small Grants Scheme supporting smaller charities in all fields providing their annual turnover does not exceed £100,000.
+The Main Grants Scheme supports charities whose work covers Arts and Learning, with priority given to sustainable projects offering a service to the general public.
+The Small Grants Scheme supports smaller charities in all fields providing their annual turnover does not exceed £100,000.

 |Types of Project||Digitisation projects for charitable institutions with an emphasis on sustainability, public benefit and accessibility (Main Grant scheme – learning)|